dgraph-io/dgraph/wiki/content/deploy/index.md

 ## Endpoints

-On its port, a running Dgraph instance exposes a number of service endpoints.
+On its http port, a running Dgraph instance exposes a number of service endpoints.

 * `/` Browser UI and query visualization.
 * `/query` receive queries and respond in JSON.